silverstripe/silverstripe-framework/docs/en/00_Getting_Started/index.md

 SilverStripe requires PHP 7.1 or newer.
-It runs on many webservers and databases, but feels most at home running on Apache with MySQL/MariaDB.
+It runs on many webservers and databases, but is most commonly served using Apache and MySQL/MariaDB.

 If you are setting up your own environment, you'll need to consider a few configuration settings